gregberns/fcheck/README.md

 What would a language agnostic, integration test framework look like?

-Maybe something like Postman / Newman(command line executor), but a tool that would execute general commands to kick off a test, check for updated values, and validate the results.
+Maybe something like Postman / Newman(its command line executor), but a tool that would:

+* Run general setup commands
+* Execute general commands to test a feature
+  * Run a command to start a process
+  * Check for updated values
+  * Validate the results
+* Run teardown commands

+To be as flexible as possible and not re-invent the wheel, we can leverage any local commands, so on Linux, we can run bash/sh commands: to move files, run Kafka commands, make HTTP requests with curl, or any other commands that the OS is cabable of.

+If the OS or Docker image doesn't have the command, then just install the command prior to running the tests!

 **ATTENTION** This is a v0.* version!
 Expect bugs and issues all around.
 Submitting pull requests and issues is highly encouraged!

-## Why
+## Why - The Problem To Be Solved

-### Problem to be solved

-* Make HTTP request (which puts message on queue), reads Kafka queue, validates message contents
-* Copy file to location (which is picked up by esrvice), make an HTTP request, and validate response

-### Framework Requirements
+Testing microservices can be hard, especially within the context of a distributed system.
+We could write a set of scripts to execute these test, but writing, debugging, but scripts can be a challenge to write and maintain.

+This project attempts to simplify this problem.

+What types of problems does this solve:

+### Example Service: Kafka Producer

+Test a service that is a Kafka producer: Service reads a file, then puts a message on the queue.

+What would the test look like?

+* Setup: ensure Kafka has a the appropriate topic
+* Test:
+  * Copy file where the service can see it
+  * Sleep for 250ms
-* Supports various input and output sources
+  * Read last message from Kafka and save to output location
-* Flexible validation mechanism (JS functions)
-* Describe tests with declaritive syntax
+  * Diff the output file with an expected result

 ## Getting Started